-In Specie Issue
+8.1.4 In Specie Issue

-If a unitholder requests, the Manager may at its discretion and subject to the approval of the Investment Manager and the Trustee, arrange for the Scheme to accept securities in settlement of a purchase of units in the Scheme as provided for in the Regulations.
-In particular, the Manager and Trustee will only do so where satisfied that the acceptance of the assets concerned would not likely to result in any material prejudice to the interests of the Unitholders.
+If a unitholder requests, the Manager may, at its discretion and subject to the approval of the Investment Manager and the Trustee, arrange for the Trust to accept securities in settlement of a purchase of units in the Trust.
+In particular the Manager and the Trustee will only do so where satisfied that the acceptance of the assets concerned would not be likely to result in any material prejudice to the interests of unitholders.